otsolap/bare-necessities/README.md

 ## Current Version

-List of Workouts that you can add, delete, remove, edit and read.
+List of Workouts that you can add and toggle them, alongside adding new exercises.

+### Next Step

+* Edit, Remove feature for both Workouts and Exercises.
+* Styling the frontend
+* React Routes - Creating 2 pages.
+* Google Docs clone.
+* Mern-Stack transformation.

-### Learning Curve
+#### Learning Curve

 - Context API with actions, useReducer and proper React Mern-stack architecture.